shivamjaiswal424/prometheusForTekton/README.md

 # prometheusForTekton

+Prometheus Task Documentation
+Overview
+The run-prometheus task is designed to automate the setup and execution of Prometheus, a powerful monitoring and alerting toolkit.
+This task creates the necessary configuration for Prometheus, runs the server, and allows users to easily access the monitoring data.

+Parameters
+prometheus_storage: PersistentVolumeClaim to be used for storing the Prometheus configuration and data.
+prometheus_port: Port on which the Prometheus server will listen.
+Defaults to 9090.
+Workspaces
+prometheus-storage: A PersistentVolumeClaim-type workspace for storing Prometheus configuration and data.
+Steps
+Write Configuration:
+This step creates the prometheus.yml configuration file in the specified workspace.
+Run Prometheus:
+This step executes the Prometheus server using the configuration provided in the previous step.
+Platforms
+The Task can be run on linux/amd64 platform.

 Steps to Implement

 1.Create the PersistentVolumeClaim: Ensure you apply the PVC before running the Task:

 kubectl apply -f prometheus-pvc.yaml